-Body positivity means you believe beauty exist in every body shape and size and color.
+Body positivity means you believe beauty exists in every body shape and size and color.
 Body positivity means to have a healthy body image and good self-esteem.
-It is about feeling beautiful in your natural skin, size and body type and accepting yourself wholeheartedly the way you are.
-Pleasant as this concept may sound many men and women struggle to achieve the body Positive attitude.
+It is about feeling beautiful in your natural skin, size, and body type and accepting yourself wholeheartedly the way you are.
+Pleasant as this concept may sound many men and women struggle to achieve a body-positive attitude.
 The reason that people find it so difficult to feel comfortable in their own skin is that the environment they are raised in constantly feeds to them that they are not enough.
-Not good enough, not pretty enough, not smart enough and not worthy of good things.
-This poor self esteem make it hard to receive compliments as they truly believe they are not worthy of the compliment.
+Not good enough, not pretty enough, not smart enough, and not worthy of good things.
+This poor self-esteem makes it hard to receive compliments as they truly believe they are not worthy of the compliment.
 It becomes a struggle to believe that you are beautiful the way you are.

 Michelle Elman, who is a Body Confidence Coach who has shared her own journey towards body positivity in her Amazon # 1 bestseller ‘Am I Ugly?’.
 It’s really a great book and you should give it a read.
-Shesays that the fact that you are a body positive person and comfortable in your body does not mean that you do not want to receive compliments.
-You always feel a boost in self esteem and confidence after receiving a compliment.
-Knowing that other people also think you are as awesome as you think you are feels good.
+She says that the fact that you are a body-positive person and comfortable in your body does not mean that you do not want to receive compliments.
+You always feel a boost in self-esteem and confidence after receiving a compliment.
+Knowing that other people also think you are as awesome as you think you feel good.
 External validation will always hold value for you no matter what; however, you just need to learn to be selective in what kind of compliments you chose to receive.

 Body Negative Compliments